pieberrykinnie/trinkets/advanced-linked-lists/Advanced Linked Lists Starter.md

 1. Learn how and when to keep linked lists in order.
 2. Learn about doubly-linked lists and circular linked lists.
-3. Practice with adding and removing nodes from ordered linked lists.
+3. Practice with adding nodes to ordered linked lists.
 4. Practice with creating, adding and removing nodes from doubly-linked lists.
 5. Practice with creating, adding and removing nodes from circular linked lists.